Department stores often had their origins as drapers, grocers or merchant stores. Some started as early as the 1840s to 1850s.

 Russian brothers, Sidney and Elcon Myer, started their department store empire with a single store in Bendigo in 1900, expanding to Melbourne in 1911.
 In 1928 they opened an Adelaide store.

+Myers did not manufacture, but they did purchase and import directly from manufacturers.
 Sidney died in 1934, then in February of 1938 Elcon Boevski Myer( an elder brother of Sidney) died.
 He had preceded Sidney to Australia, and been involved with the business from its very start in Bendigo.
 A nephew, Norman Myer, would take over as the new head of the business.
 In September that year they held an exhibition of marble statues within the store.

 Robertson and Moffat, Great Bourke Street east, Melbourne: